LavanSumanan/TomBot/README.md

 # TomBot
-A discord bot for keeping track of tom foolery
+A discord bot for tracking tomfoolery